 Ah, spring.
 The sun is shining, the trees are budding, and most importantly, the ground is thawing.
 Interested in growing your own fruits and veggies this season?
-Here are a few low-maintenance plants you can raise—even as a beginner.
+Wondering what to plant in the spring?
+Here are a few low-maintenance spring fruits and vegetables you can raise—even as a beginner.

 Honeydew is best planted in late spring, when the soil is warm.
 Build planting “hills” that are about three feet wide and flat on top, in well-spread rows.
 Dig out small moat-like circles around each mound.
 Add fertilizer or compost to your soil to help your new plants grow (melons do well with manure).
 Next, add four to six seeds in each hill, pushing them an inch into the mounds.